errose28/DotfilesLibrary/README.md

 - Add dry run option.
     - Runs at some given verbosity level, but does no modifications.
+    - Need to differentiate from robot dry run.

 - Test ignore semantics with files, directories, and globs.